bstempi/blog/content/pages/resume.md

 ### Software Engineer, Telnyx ###
 #### April 2018 - April 2019 ####

-I previously worked on the Inventory and Revenue Squad, where my primary responsibility was in writing software to control the lifecycle of telephone numbers.
+My most recent position was on the Inventory and Revenue Squad, where my primary responsibility was writing software to control the lifecycle of telephone numbers.
 We did this by running a several microservices that work together to manage our internal inventory, purchase and release inventory from other telcos, communicate with the billing and other systems to communicate status changes, and carry our user orders to on-board customers onto our platform.

-Telnyx operates in a multi-cloud environment where being distributed and durable is key to their success.
+Telnyx operates in a multi-cloud environment where being distributed and durable is key to our success.
 We achieved this through separation of concerns and making sure that the appropriate concerns lie with the appropriate service.
 We also leveraged a durable FSM model for processing our number orders in a distributed fashion using shared locks.
-We can have an order in-flight that will continue even after server/service failure thanks event streaming.
+We can have an order in-flight that will continue even after server/service failure thanks to event streaming.

-I did this using Python 3 (specifically, AIO), Docker, and PostgreSQL
+I did this using Python 3 (specifically, AIO), Docker, and PostgreSQL.

 ### Senior Data Engineer (Contract), Flexion ###
 #### February 2018 - April 2018  ####